anonyco/DeferStackJS/README.md

 ### How the Internals work

 You are probably interested in how something so small and so simple can do so much.
 Thus, the following is a description of how the internals work.
-If you can `window.DeferStack` inside *f_x* enough times, then it stopes executing the function immediatly and instead adds the function to an internal que before bubbles downward toward the outermost call to `window.DeferStack` at a lower stack level.
+If you can `window.DeferStack` inside *f_x* enough times, then it stops executing the function immediatly and instead adds the function to an internal que before bubbles downward toward the outermost call to `window.DeferStack` at a lower stack level.
 Then, the `window.DeferStack` executes all the functions in the internal que until they bubble up to too high of a stack level.
 This is repeated until there are no items left in the internal que.
 This is also why using this library can be dangerous: if you accidentally cause an infinite loop then its going to keep on going forever because there is no maximum stack call to stop it.
 For example, the following code will continue to infinitum or at least until the user gets frustrated enough and force powers off their PC.
 YOU HAVE BEEN WARNED: AVOID CODE LIKE SHOWN BELOW

 ```Javascript
 var DeferStack = window.DeferStack; // for the best performance, declare DeferStack as a local variable